 High Dynamic Range (HDR)

+Time to talk about one of my new favorite things in photography.
+High Dynamic Range or HDR.
+This shot I just took a couple hours ago came out pretty cool, but would you believe that it's actually 3 of the same photo merged together?
+That is pretty much what HDR is.
 I took three pictures of the same scene, with each one exposing the detail in a different part of the landscape.
 First, I took a shot that brought the details out in the sky, then another to pick up the detail in the mid-tone areas, and finally a shot to grab the details in the shadows and trees.
 Using an application called Photomatix, I merged all three files together and defined the contrast strength for the three pictures.
 The software pretty much does the rest for me.
 Once I export the final image, I load it into Lightroom and then to Photoshop to fine tune some details.

 I should have waited till dusk to grab this shot.
 I'm sure it would have lookwd a lot better, but I dont have a job right now so I honestly don't have much to do in my free time.
 Maybe I'll go out again tomorrow to try and get a better one.